worldpwn/tsc-declaration-alias-issue/README.md

 ```

-Out-of-the-box typescript compiler doesn't support transformations.
-So this line in tsconfig.json do nothing:
+It seems like TypeScript compiler doesn't use this transformation:

 ``` JSON
 "plugins": [